helensz98/Interactive-Lab-Hub/Lab 5/README.md

 * What are other properties/behaviors of X?
     * It's free.
 I won't dare to charge for it.
     * It has limitless potential for identifying masks as the diversity increases in the training set.
+    * It identifies one object at a time.
 * How does X feel?
     * It is light in weight and easy to carry around.